sofyakrainova/Sarcasm_detection/README.md

 {"data":[content of 2 json files]}

 ======= Baseline Model ========================================
 For the baseline model I have simple 3 layers Dence model and Embedding layer.
+Parameters tuning gives us the next configuration:
+Embedding 12, Units1 24, Units2 16, learning_rate 0.01.
 After 20 epochs we have
-Train accuracy : 0.987
+Train accuracy : 0.992
-Validation accurace: 0.976
+Validation accurace: 0.973
+Test accuracy: 0.970

 ======== Convolutional Model ===================================
 With one 1D convolutional Layer after 20 epochs we have: